sandrasocial/SSELFIE-BRAND-STUDIO/ZARA-COORDINATION-REQUEST.md

 - Elena should coordinate overall deployment strategy
 - Quinn should validate final security implementations

+**COORDINATION STATUS UPDATE**:
+- Direct API coordination unavailable (backend not running in current workflow)
+- This request stands as documented coordination for Zara to execute when available
+- Frontend app running on port 5173, backend coordination system needs separate startup

-**Zara, please proceed with your technical expertise to resolve these critical production issues.**
+**Zara, please proceed with your technical expertise to resolve these critical production issues when you receive this coordination request.**